Organux: Antique, Classic, Vintage and Modern Virtual Organs VST VST3

 the Unregistered/Demo Version:

-Please be aware that we do not offer refunds.
-To determine
+Please note that we do not offer refunds.
+To determine if

-whether the software meets your requirements prior to purchase, we encourage
+the software meets your requirements before purchasing, we encourage you to

-you to test the free demo of the software plugin and read our License.
+of the software plugin and read our licence.

 is a trademark of Steinberg Soft- und Hardware GmbH